micro/micro/docs/about.md

 cover: false
 ---

-After many years of working on platforms at various companies, it became clear there was no open source alternative to the types of tooling we saw emerge within large tech companies.
+After many years of working on platforms, it became clear there was no open source alternative to the types of tooling we saw emerge within large tech companies.
-With that in mind we set out to build a new set of tools for microservices.
+With that in mind we set out to build a new set of tools.

 In January 2015 we open sourced the [Go Micro](https://go-micro.dev) framework.
-And following on from that the [Micro](https://github.com/micro/micro) toolkit.
-Micro and Go Micro codify a set of design patterns for service development including service discovery, client/server rpc and pubsub messaging.
-Utilizing a powerful pluggable architecture, Micro adapts to any infrastructure while maintaining the same tools and development patterns.
+Go Micro codifies a set of design patterns for service development including service discovery, client/server rpc and pubsub messaging.
+Utilizing a powerful pluggable architecture, Go Micro adapts to any infrastructure while maintaining the same tools and development patterns.

-Today we're working on a consumer frontend that focuses on providing a place that can leverage the tools we've built prior.